monolayer/monorepo/docs/guide/recipes/multiple-schemas.md

 # Using multiple database schemas

-`monolayer` allows you to manage multiple schemas in a single database.
+`monolayer-pg` allows you to manage multiple schemas in a single database.

 You may want to use multiple schemas to: